elabuel-o/getting-cleaning-data/README.md

-# getting-cleaning-data
+### getting-cleaning-data Repository
-Getting and Cleaning Data course (Data Science Specialization)
+.R files of the Getting and Cleaning Data course of the Data Science Specialization MOOC.